kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 # Thermostat...expanded for Arduinos with more flash available
 This adds features that the first thermostat sketch could not fit into a number of 32K flash Arduinos that did not make their full flash capacity available for sketches.
-Don't expect the auto thermostat mode option to be available in Leonardos, Esplora nor Yún, for examples, so that those boards can have calibrated KY-013 with DHT capability with this version.
+Specifically, don't expect the auto thermostat mode option to be available in Leonardos, Esplora nor Yún, for examples, so that those boards can have calibrated KY-013 with DHT capability with this version.
 At some point in future enhancements, I foresee a time when the sketch will require the board to have at least 64K flash size.

 You'll need to download four files: the .ino and the three .h files.

-First, a recap of the base features included in the thermostat version for 32K flash boards that don't allow that full 32K for sketches:
+First, a recap:

 # Arduino_home_thermostat
 I use this sketch in the Arduino UNO, Mega2560, nano, etc. as my thermostat, and you can easily modify